 Approach Proposed.
-The project will hire two traffic officers to enforce traffic laws in Beaufort County and form the Multi-Agency Joint Enforcement Traffic Team with the Beaufort Police Department, the Port Royal Police Department, the Yemassee Police Department, and the Bluffton Police Department.
+The project will maintain the two (2) current grant-funded traffic officers to enforce traffic laws in Beaufort County to work with the Multi-Agency Joint Enforcement Traffic Team with Beaufort Police Department, Port Royal Police Department, Yemassee Police Department, and the Bluffton Police Department.
 The traffic officers for the county will perform directed patrols in specific locations and times indicated to be problematic.
 The Multi-Agency Joint Traffic Team will conduct public safety checkpoints at various locations and times throughout Beaufort County.
 Each participating agency will host a checkpoint in its primary enforcement area.
 The Multi-Agency Joint Enforcement Traffic Team agreement will remove jurisdictional boundaries for traffic enforcement and will provide a unified approach toward the reduction of traffic collisions, injuries, and fatalities.

 Description of Budget.
-The project will fund Personnel @ \$115,746 (includes salaries and fringe benefits for two [2] traffic officers); Travel @ \$30,270 (includes in-state patrol mileage and lodging and per diem); Equipment @ \$34,600 (includes two [2] vehicle emergency lights, two [2] mobile radios, two [2] in-car digital DVD mobile video systems, two [2] dual antenna radar units, and two [2] handheld portable radios); and Other @ \$11,610 (includes two [2] vehicle cages/barriers, two [2] center consoles, two [2] siren-speakers, two [2] fire extinguishers, two [2] passive alcohol sensors, two [2] stop sticks, twenty [20] traffic cones, office supplies, two [2] cell phone services, two [2] reflective traffic vests, two [2] rechargeable flashlights, and educational supplies).
+The project will fund Personnel @ \$113,547 (includes salaries and fringe benefits for two [2] traffic officers); Travel @ \$23,180 (includes in-state patrol mileage and per diem/lodging); Equipment @ \$6,125 (includes two [2] hand-held radars); and Other @ \$4,947 (includes two [2] S.C.
+Motor Vehicle handbooks, two quick Spanish guides, office supplies, cell phone services, and educational supplies).

-Grant Number: Name of Applicant: Project Title: 2H07027 Beaufort Police Department Beaufort County Multi-Agency Joint Enforcement Traffic Team
+Name of Applicant: Beaufort Police Department

+Project Title: Beaufort County Multi-Agency Joint Enforcement
-Federal Recommended: \$ 66,956

-Match Recommended: \$ 7,439

-Total Amount Recommended: \$ 74,395

-Funding Source: Section 402

-Benefit: Local
+Traffic Team

+Federal Recommended:\$ 61,256Match Recommended:\$ 15,315Total Amount Recommended:\$ 76,571Funding Source:Section 402

 Description of Problem.
 As described in the grant application, Beaufort County is located on the coast of South Carolina, between Charleston, South Carolina, and Savannah, Georgia.
-The 2000 Census indicated there were 120,937 residents in Beaufort County; however, the 2004 population indicators estimated that the number of residents increased by 12.2%, to 135,725.
-At this rate of increase, the population could reach as many as 169,190 by 2010.
-With this growth come increased traffic collisions and traffic law violations.
-The majority of collisions in Beaufort County are speed-related.
+The 2000 Census indicated there were 120,937 residents in Beaufort County; however, the 2004 population indicators estimated that the number of residents increased by 12.2% to 135,725.
+At this rate of increase the population could reach as many as 169,190 by 2010.
+With this growth comes increased traffic collisions and traffic law violations, both in the City of Beaufort and the county as a whole.
+In the City of Beaufort, there were 848 traffic collisions in 2004, 734 in 2005, and 823 in 2006.
+The majority of collisions in Beaufort County are speed related.
+The two fatal crashes that occurred in the City of Beaufort during 2006 involved impaired driving and speeding.
+The Beaufort County Sheriff's Office, Beaufort Police Department, Port Royal Police Department, Yemassee Police Department, and the Bluffton Police Department have entered into a Multi-Agency Joint Enforcement Traffic Team agreement to help address the traffic matters within the City of Beaufort and Beaufort County as well.

 Approach Proposed.
-The project will hire a traffic officer to enforce traffic laws in the City of Beaufort and form a Multi-Agency Joint Enforcement Traffic Team with Beaufort County Sheriff's Office, Port Royal Police Department, Yemassee Police Department, and the Bluffton Police Department.
-The traffic officers will perform directed patrols in specific locations and times indicated to be problematic within the City of Beaufort.
+The project will maintain the current grant-funded traffic officer to enforce traffic laws in the City of Beaufort and to participate in the Multi-Agency Joint Enforcement Traffic Team with Beaufort County Sheriff's Office, Port Royal Police Department, Yemassee Police Department, and the Bluffton Police Department.
+The traffic officer will perform directed patrols in specific locations and times indicated to be problematic within the City of Beaufort.
 The Multi-Agency Joint Traffic Team will conduct public safety checkpoints at various locations and times throughout Beaufort County.
 Each participating agency will host a checkpoint in its primary enforcement area.
-The Multi-Agency Joint Enforcement and will provide a unified approach toward the reduction of traffic collisions, injuries, and fatalities.
+The Multi-Agency Joint Enforcement Traffic Team agreement will remove jurisdictional boundaries for traffic enforcement and will provide a unified approach toward the reduction of traffic collisions, injuries, and fatalities.